GoesToEleven/golang-web-dev/028_passing-data/README.md

 We can pass values from the client to the server through the URL or through the body of the request.

-When you submit a form, you can use either the "post" or "get" method.
-The "post" method sends the form submission through the body of the request.
+When you submit a form, you can use either the "POST" or "get" method.
+The "POST" method sends the form submission through the body of the request.
 The "get" method for a form submission sends the form submission values through the url.

 I remember this like this: